Collaborative Specializations within University of Toronto

 - understanding theories of health and health services knowledge production, and

 - knowledge exchange and development of research partnerships.

 Admission Criteria – [PDF]

 |For Program Students:||Learning Plan – [PDF]

-The Collaborative Program in Health Services and Policy Research is sponsored by the Institute of Health Policy, Management and Evaluation (IHPME)
+The Collaborative Specialization in Health Services and Policy Research is sponsored by the Institute of Health Policy, Management and Evaluation (IHPME)

 The program is of particular interest to graduate students who wish to enhance their interdisciplinary knowledge and advance their careers.
 Professional contacts throughout the international musculoskeletal research community are enhanced through participation in this program.
 Graduate students will receive formal recognition of their training in musculoskeletal science on their graduate transcript.